-- the parent's views - any available information about the child's academic, social and emotional development - where relevant, their medical history and the views of a medical professional - whether they have previously been educated out of their normal age group - any evidence that the child may naturally have fallen into a lower age group if it were not for being born prematurely - the views of the headteacher. - Ling Moor Primary Academy will use the following timetable for applications each year (exact dates within the months may vary from year to year) which, whenever possible, will fit in with the common timetable agreed by the Lincolnshire local authority: - a) By 1 September Ling Moor Primary Academy will publish in its prospectus information about the arrangements for admission, including oversubscription criteria, for the following September (for example in September 2022 for admission in September 2023).
+- a) By 1 September Ling Moor Primary Academy will publish in its prospectus information about the arrangements for admission, including oversubscription criteria, for the following September (for example in September 2024 for admission in September 2025).
 This will include details of open evenings and other opportunities for prospective pupils and their parents to visit the academy. - b) By the end of November Ling Moor Primary Academy will provide opportunities for parents to visit the academy. - c) By 15 January parents complete the CAF and return it to the relevant local authority to administer - d) Between 15 January and 15 April - the local authority sends application information to the academy for consideration - Ling Moor Primary Academy sends a list of pupils to be offered places by the Trust to the local authority. - e) 16 April the relevant local authority will make the offers of places to parents of pupils joining primary provision on behalf of the Trust, as required by the School Admissions Code.
 If we are not able to offer a place, you can appeal against that decision.